-Recently, there have been consistent rumors relating to the production and potential release date of Samsung’s foldable phone.
+However, there have been consistent rumors relating to the phone’s production and speculated release date.
 In April, The Bell reported that Samsung planned to start production of the device in November with the aim of releasing it in early 2019.

 Whether that’s completely accurate or not, Samsung’s first folding screen phone certainly won’t be cheap.